Host Broadcaster in 2016

 In late 1997, SVT started broadcasting via satellite to Swedes living in Europe outside Sweden.
 SVT World offers SVT productions in Swedish in real time to viewers all over the world but South America.

 SVT programming is non commercial.
 The programming covers the whole genre spectre.
-In 2012 SVT1 is the biggest channel and also receives the highest ranking by the Swedish audience.
+In 2012 SVT1 is the biggest channel and also received the highest ranking by the Swedish audience.

-SVT is together with the public service radio (SR) the most trusted Swedish media and enjoys a very good support from the Swedish TV audience.
+SVT is together with the public service radio (SR) the most trusted Swedish media and enjoys strong support from the Swedish audience.